karanpraja902/nodejs-microservice-architecture/README.md

 ## 🤝 Contributing

-Contributions, ideas, and feedback are welcome!
+We welcome contributions, ideas, and feedback.
 Feel free to open issues or submit pull requests.

 ---